MichealBehailu/michealbehailu/README.md

+My name is Micheal Behailu.
 I am a senior Software Engineering student with practical experience building web, desktop, and mobile applications.
 I enjoy working across both frontend and backend development, using technologies such as React.js, Next.js, Spring Boot, C++, C#, and Python.
 I have worked on real projects including WellTalk, an Issue Tracker system, and an AI-powered hotel management application.
 I am a fast learner who enjoys solving problems, collaborating with others, and taking initiative when needed.
 I am currently seeking a software engineering internship where I can apply my skills, learn from experienced professionals, and contribute to meaningful products.

 ## 🌐 Socials: